Sociology

 Major in Sociology

-Students seeking to major in Sociology with a grade of C+ or better in the introductory course will normally be accepted as majors in the department.
-At its discretion, the department may provisionally admit a student who fails to meet this requirement, and then review its decision after the student completes the required theory (SOCI 2902) and research methods (SOCI 2901) classes.
-The Director of Undergraduate Studies (DUGS) is the faculty advisor for all department majors.
-Prospective majors must arrange for an interview with the DUGS.
+Students seeking to major in Sociology with a grade of C+ or better in the introductory course will be approved as majors in the department.
+The Director of Undergraduate Studies (DUS) is the faculty advisor for all department majors.
+Prospective majors must contact the DUS to confirm their decision to declare the major.
 We strongly recommend that students take Introduction to Sociology before enrolling in other sociology courses.
-Introduction to Sociology is listed as a prerequisite for some upper division courses.
+Introduction to Sociology is listed as a prerequisite for some upper-division courses.
 Please consult the course descriptions.

-Students majoring in Sociology are required to take ten courses in the department: six required courses, two Core Topic Lectures, and two Advanced Seminars.
-The six required courses are as follows: Introduction to Sociology, Methods of Social Research, Sociological Theory, Statistics for Social Research, and a two-part Senior Seminar: Data Collection/Analysis and Analysis & Writing.
+Students majoring in Sociology are required to take ten courses in the department: six required courses, two Foundational Topic Lectures, and two Advanced Seminars.
+The six required courses are as follows: Introduction to Sociology, Methods of Social Research, Sociological Theory, Statistics for Social Research, and a two-part Senior Seminar.

 Course Offerings

-Courses in the Sociology Department are divided into four categories, including the Required Courses which all majors must take.
+Courses in the Sociology Department are divided into three categories:

-Core Topic Lectures introduce students to the main subfields of Sociology, including gender and sexuality, race and ethnicity, education, social inequality, social movements, crime and deviance, and demography.
+Foundational Topic Lectures introduce students to the main subfields of Sociology, including gender and sexuality, race and ethnicity, education, social inequality, social movements, crime and deviance, community and urban studies, and demography.
+Foundational topic lectures are denoted as 3000-level courses.
 The below list is not exhaustive:

 SOCI 3594: Criminology